-Objective(s) for Goal 2: Understand and apply ethical and legal principles to the Psychology.
+Objective(s) for Goal 2: Understand and apply ethical and legal principles to the practice of Health Service Psychology.
 Develop appropriate professionalism in supervision and with other professionals and staff.
+Competencies:

-- 1. Understands the ethical, legal, and contextual issues of the supervisor role - a.
+- 6. Understands the ethical, legal, and contextual issues of the supervisor role - a.
 Document clinical contacts timely, accurately, and thoroughly - b.
 Identify and respond appropriately to ethical issues as they arise in clinical practice

 - c.
-Interact with colleagues and supervisors in a professional and appropriate manner - 2.
-Demonstrates advanced knowledge and application of the APA Ethical Principles and Code of Conduct and other relevant ethical, legal and professional standards and guidelines - a.
+Interact with colleagues and supervisors in a professional and appropriate manner - 7.
+Demonstrates advanced knowledge and application of the current APA Ethical Principles and Code of Conduct and other relevant ethical, legal, and professional standards and guidelines - a.
 Identify and respond appropriately to ethical issues as they arise in clinical practice - b.
-Document clinical contacts timely, accurately, and thoroughly - 3.
-Independently utilizes an ethical decision-making model in professional work - a.
+Document clinical contacts timely, accurately, and thoroughly - 8.
+Recognizes ethical dilemmas as they arise and applies ethical decision-making processes to resolve the dilemmas. - a.
 Identify and respond appropriately to ethical issues as they arise in clinical practice - b.
 Document clinical contacts timely, accurately, and thoroughly - c.
-Conducts self in an ethical manner in all professional activities - 4.
-Independently integrates ethical and legal standards related to relevant laws, regulations, rules and policies governing health service psychology at the organizational, local, state, regional and federal levels with all competencies - a.
+Conducts self in an ethical manner in all professional activities - Independently integrates ethical and legal standards related to relevant laws, regulations, rules and policies governing health service psychology at the organizational, local, state, regional and federal levels with all competencies - a.
 Identify and respond appropriately to ethical issues as they arise in clinical practice - b.
 Interact with colleagues and supervisors in a professional and appropriate manner - c.
-Document clinical contacts timely, accurately, and thoroughly - 5.
-Demonstrates cultural humility in actions and interactions
+Document clinical contacts timely, accurately, and thoroughly - 10.
+Demonstrates cultural humility in actions and interactions - a.
+Identifies areas of cultural considerations as it relates to ethical decision-making